pierofaedo/Medical-Abstract-Classification-BioBERT/README.md

 ## 🛠️ Key Technical Decisions
 - **Domain-Specific Transformers:** Utilized `dmis-lab/biobert-v1.1` (pre-trained on PubMed/PMC) to capture complex clinical terminology far more effectively than general-purpose models.
-- **Compute Strategy:** Migrated the pipeline to Google Colab (Tesla T4 GPU) to handle the computational intensity of Transformer fine-tuning, optimizing training time from hours to minutes.
+- **Compute Strategy:** Migrated the pipeline to Google Colab (Tesla T4 GPU) to handle the computational intensity of Transformer fine-tuning.
 - **Methodology:** Established a performance floor using a **Random Forest** baseline before implementing a full fine-tuning pipeline for the final 2,000-sample validation set.

 ## 📂 Contents